ROBOTIS-GIT/emanual/docs/en/software/rplus2/task.md

   ![](/assets/images/sw/rplus2/task/roboplus_task2_059.gif)

-- This instruction is used when reading/writing a variable’s value.
+- This instruction is used when reading/writing value to a variable or an instruction.
-- The following is an example of writing a value to the variable “speed”, and then reading this variable’s value to apply it to the Geared Motor.
+- The following is an example of writing a value to the variable `Acceleration`, and then reading the variable from the Geared Motor.

   ![](/assets/images/sw/rplus2/task/roboplus_task2_060.jpg)

 - This instruction is used when reading/writing a device’s value.
-- The following is an example of setting the speed value of a Geared Motor connected to Port number 1.
+- The following is an example of setting the speed value of a Geared Motor connected to Port 1.

   ![](/assets/images/sw/rplus2/task/roboplus_task2_061.jpg)

 ### Lable/Jump

-- These instructions are used for branching of the program.
+- These instructions are used for branching the program.
-- Label determines the location of the branching.
+- Lable indicates the branch of the program.
-- Using Jump you can execute a predesignated label first.
-- It is the same concept as ‘label / goto’ commands in C programming language
+- Jump instruction skips to the designated Lable and run the code.

-- The figures below show how the program branches by using Jump
+The figures below show how the program branches by using Jump.
 - The figure on the left shows the program jumping to Mode1 and executing only the code from Mode1.
 - The figure on the right shows the program jumping to Mode2 and executing only the code from Mode2.